wickwirew/FluentLayout/README.md

 FluentLayout's primary goal is to provide a simple, readable way to write UI code in Swift.
 Not using storyboards and doing all UI work all in code can be very daunting and get very complex very quickly.

-Every Layout is just a UIStackView under the covers and can be treated and used as such.
+A Layout is just a UIStackView under the covers and can be treated and used as such.

 In FluentLayout there is the concept of a section in the UI.
 All a section is, is just a simple way of breaking up a section to the UI of related items into it's own part with a different background color.